bodrick/awesome/TOPICS.md

 *   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)
 *   [dotnet/msbuild](https://github.com/dotnet/msbuild) - The Microsoft Build Engine (MSBuild) is the build platform for .NET and Visual Studio.
 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1, and dynamically generated HLSL compute and pixel shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [ErikEJ/EFCorePowerTools](https://github.com/ErikEJ/EFCorePowerTools) - Entity Framework Core Power Tools - reverse engineering, migrations and model visualization for EF Core
+*   [ErikEJ/EFCorePowerTools](https://github.com/ErikEJ/EFCorePowerTools) - Entity Framework Core Power Tools - reverse engineering, migrations and model visualization in Visual Studio
 *   [PrismLibrary/Prism](https://github.com/PrismLibrary/Prism) - Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, Xamarin Forms, and Uno / Win UI Applications..
 *   [serenity-is/Serenity](https://github.com/serenity-is/Serenity) - Business Apps Made Simple with Asp.Net Core MVC / TypeScript
 *   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
 It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.